-R 4540 Journalism in the Digital Age 3-0-3 Prerequisite: JOUR 3510 or permission of instructor.
-A study of journalistic writing and rexercise and will be taught to monitor their pulse to assess exercise intensity.
+3-0-3 JOUR 4540 Journalism in the Digital Age Prerequisite: JOUR 3510 or permission of instructor.
+A study of journalistic writing and reporting techniques in the digital age, focusing on the Internet as a reporting tool, computerassisted reporting, and methods to write effectively for online presentation.